Robust Laughter Detection for Wearable Wellbeing Sensing

 Abstract: In this work we propose a prototype to improve interpersonal communication of emotions.
 Therefore music is generated on the fly with the same affect as when humans talk.
 Emotions in speech are detected and conveyed to music according to music psychological rules.
 Existing evaluated modules from affective generative music and speech emotion detection, use cases, emotional models and projected evaluations are discussed.

-The regarding paper was accepted as Work-In-Progress poster presentation at ACM SIGCHI 2015 conference:
+The regarding paper was accepted as Work-In-Progress poster presentation at ACM SIGCHI 2015 conference and published in the conference proceedings:

 Evaluation of Prototype Version 0.1